How to Easily Color Digital Stamps using Overlays or Styles

 Here is the stamp with multi-colors.
 I like this and think it’s really pretty.
 So how would you get this look?

-Well, you could grab a brush and select your foreground color, and randomly stamp over the image.
-Then change your color again, perhaps change your brush, and stamp some more.. and so on.
+The Hard Way: Well, you could grab a brush and select your foreground color, and randomly stamp over the image.
+Then change your color again, perhaps change your brush, stamp some more.. and so on.
 That would definitely take a while, and it takes practice to get pretty blended colors.